North Hollywood shootout: Shootout

 Two locations adjacent to the bank's north parking lot provided good cover for officers and detectives.
-Police likely shot Phillips with their handguns while Phillips was still firing and taking cover near the four vehicles adjacent to the North wall of the bank (gray Honda Civic, Ford Explorer, white Acura Legend, and Chevrolet Celebrity).
+Police likely shot Phillips with their handguns while Phillips was still firing and taking cover near four vehicles adjacent to the north wall of the bank.
 One location that Officer Richard Zielenski of Valley Traffic Division effectively used for cover was the adjacent Del Taco restaurant's west wall, 351 ft from Phillips.
-Zielenski fired 86 9mm rounds at Phillips and is believed have hit Phillips during their exchange.
+Zielenski fired 86 9mm rounds at Phillips and is believed to have hit Phillips during their exchange.
 Zielenski was also able to use this position to draw Phillips' fire away from Sgt.
 Haynes and Officer Whitfield, who were both wounded and had only marginal cover behind trees across Laurel Canyon Blvd.
 The other location that proved advantageous for the LAPD was the backyard of 6641 Agnes Avenue.
 A cinder block wall provided relative cover for several detectives shooting at Phillips with their 9mm pistols.
-Detective Bancroft and Detective Harley in particular, were able to position themselves behind cover and fire between 15 and 24 rounds at Phillips, from a distance of approximately 55 ft.
+Detective Vince Bancroft and Detective Kevin Harley in particular, were able to position themselves behind cover and fire between 15 and 24 rounds at Phillips, from a distance of approximately 55 ft.
 After Mătăsăreanu backed the Chevrolet Celebrity out of the handicapped space in the north parking lot, Phillips received a gunshot wound to his left wrist, based upon helicopter news footage that showed him react to pain.

-At the same approximate time, LAPD gunfire struck the Heckler & Koch rifle that Phillips was firing, rendering it inoperable with a penetration to the receiver.
-Phillips discarded it and rearmed himself with another assault rifle from the trunk of the sedan.
+At the same approximate time, LAPD gunfire struck the Heckler & Koch rifle that Phillips was firing, rendering it inoperable with a bullet impact to the receiver, the magazine had been jammed in the magwell as a result.
+Phillips discarded it and rearmed himself with another Type 56 rifle from the trunk of the sedan.

 Arrival of SWAT team

 After LAPD radio operators received the second "officer down" call from police at the shootout, a tactical alert was issued.
-The SWAT team (Donnie Anderson, Steve Gomez, Peter Weireter, and Richard Massa) arrived 18 minutes after the shooting had begun.
+An LAPD Metropolitan Division SWAT team (Donnie Anderson, Steve Gomez, Peter Weireter, and Richard Massa) arrived 18 minutes after the shooting had begun.
 They were armed with AR-15s, and wore running shoes and shorts under their body armor, as they had been on an exercise run when they received the call.
-Upon arrival, they commandeered a nearby armored truck, which was used to extract wounded civilians and officers from the scene.
+Upon arrival, they commandeered a nearby armored car (driven by Hector Quevedo and David Campbell), which was used to extract wounded civilians and officers from the scene.